A Glass of Champagne

-"A Glass of Champagne" is a 1975 recorded by Sailor.
-Written by band member Georg Kajanus, the song was released in December 1975 and went to number 2 in the UK in January 1976.
-The song was produced by Jeffrey Lesser and Rupert Holmes.
+"A Glass of Champagne" is a song written by Georg Kajanus.
+A recording of the song by the band Sailor, of which Kajanus was a member, was released in December 1975 and reached number 2 in the UK in January 1976.
+The single was produced by Jeffrey Lesser and Rupert Holmes.

 Reception

-The song went to number two in the UK charts in January 1976, with "Bohemian Rhapsody" by Queen stopping the song getting to number one.
-The song however did go to number one in Ireland, as well as number three in Germany, the Netherlands top 100 and Switzerland, number four in Australia, number five in the Netherlands top 40, number eight in Austria and Norway, number eleven in Belgium, number fifteen in Sweden, and number twenty-three in Finland.
+Only "Bohemian Rhapsody" by Queen prevented "A Glass of Champagne" reaching the top of the UK Singles Chart in January 1976.
+The song reached number one in Ireland, as well as number three in Germany, the Netherlands top 100 and Switzerland, number four in Australia, number five in the Netherlands top 40, number eight in Austria and Norway, number eleven in Belgium, number fifteen in Sweden, and number twenty-three in Finland.